 Both you and your readers know that you, the author, exist and that you made the whole story up in your head.
 Heck, if you make it big they might even show up at a book signing to shake your hand!

 But while they’re reading your story, they will suspend their disbelief and pretend that the story is real.
 And to do that they need to imagine that the story is actually being told not by yourself but by the narrator, who actually witnessed the novel’s events.

 And you need to imagine the same thing when you write the story.

 The Narrator’s Role in a Third Person Narrative

 Not only does the reader conveniently pretend that the author doesn’t exist when they read the story.
 They don’t much care about the narrator of a third person novel, either.

 A third person narrator isn’t a character in the novel.
 And it is only the characters, and what happens to them, that concern the reader.

-In particular, the readers aren’t interested in hearing the narrator’s thoughts or comments on the events, merely with being presented with sufficient information to be able to picture the events for themselves.
+In particular, the readers aren’t interested in hearing the narrator’s thoughts or comments on the events.
+They just want enough information to be able to picture the events for themselves.